vyos/vyos-documentation/docs/vpn/l2tp.rst

   set vpn l2tp remote-access authentication mode local set vpn l2tp remote-access authentication local-users username test password 'test'

 In the example above an external IP of 192.0.2.2 is assumed.
-Nexthop IP address 192.168.255.1 uses as client tunnel termination point.

 If a local firewall policy is in place on your external interface you will need to allow the ports below: